Natasya-Mathein/PyBer_Analysis/README.md

 * There are more drivers than rides in the Urban area, so allocate more drivers in the rural and suburban area

+* Bringing mileage into the source data, so we can do more analysis by average mileage per ride, average mileage per driver